Our coffee project in East Congo demonstrates the power of sustainable entrepreneurship

 What is so special about the Kawa Kabuya cooperative?

 Ivan: "From the start, Kawa Kabuya has had to be self-sufficient, which is why we asked the farmers to help to pay for the washing stations.
 Being co-owners makes them more committed — and that has paid off.
-They won the 'Taste of Harvest' prize for the best coffee in the Congo three years in a row, proving that they can sustain the quality of their production.
+They won the 'Taste of Harvest' prize for the best coffee in the Congo four years in a row, proving that they can sustain the quality of their production.
 The growth of their exports — from five containers in 2016 to 14 in 2017 — is simply spectacular; particularly in a region that has been unstable for the last 20 years."

 What does the collaboration with Colruyt Group mean for you?